APTy/awkwrd/README.md

 for (i=2;i<=NF;i+=2) key=key$i
 ```

-#### Sending the Request
+### Sending the Request
-The `HMAC generation` step exists mostly for indirection, except for the print statement.
+The entire "HMAC generation" step exists mostly for indirection, except for the print statement.
 Those familiar with `awk` coprocesses and networking will note that this print statement actually opens a connection to our host above (`localhost:8888`) and sends the text `"starting with key "`.

 Our command and control server would be set up to handle this input, while to the reader, this looks like a harmless debug statement.
 ```awk